Looking at the meaning of true love, Sadhguru gives us a powerful process to take love beyond words and make it an enduring quality within.

 She melted.
 Nature took over and they had their way with each other.
 It was getting late in the evening; Shankaran Pillai got up and he said, “I need to leave.
 It’s eight o’clock.
 My wife will be waiting.”

 She said, “What?
 You’re leaving?
 Just now you said you loved me!”

 “Yes, but it’s time.
 I need to go.”

 Every action that we do is in some way to fulfill certain needs.
 If you see this, there is a possibility that you can grow into love as your natural quality.
-But you can go on fooling yourself into believing that the relationships you have made for convenience, comfort and wellbeing are actually relationships of love.
+But people go on fooling themselves into believing that the relationships they have made for convenience, comfort and wellbeing are actually relationships of love.
 I am not saying there is no experience of love at all in those relationships, but it is within certain limitations.
-It does not matter how much “I love you” has been said; if a few expectations and requisites are not fulfilled, things will fall apart.
-Love is a quality; it is not something to do with somebody else.
+It does not matter how much “I love you” has been said, if a few expectations and requisites are not fulfilled, things will fall apart.

 The Meaning of True Love

 When you say “love,” it need not necessarily be convenient; most of the time it is not.
 It takes life.
 Love is not a great thing to do, because it eats you up.
 If you have to be in love, you should not be.
 The English expression “falling in love” is very significant.
 You don’t climb in love, you don’t walk in love, you don’t stand in love, you fall in love.
 You as a person must be willing to fall, only then it can happen.
 If your personality is kept strong in the process, it is just a convenient situation, that’s all.
 We need to recognize what is a transaction and what is truly a love affair.
 A love affair need not be with any particular person; you could be having a great love affair, not with anybody in particular, but with life.

 What you do, what you do not do, is according to circumstances around you.
 Our actions are as the external situation demands.
 What you do outside is always subject to many conditions.
 But love is an inner state – how you are within yourself can definitely be unconditional.